Sandy13283/Hack_To_Hire/README.md

 #  Model Selection and Evaluation

-   • Tested various NLP model T5.
+   • Tested NLP models T5.

    • Evaluated model performance using metrics such as ROUGE, BLEU, and F1-score, identifying the best model for the task.